Kanthalia Union

-Kanthalia Union (কাঁঠালিয়া ইউনিয়ন) is one of the six union councils under Kathalia Upazila of Jhalakati District in the Barishal Division of southern region of Bangladesh.
+Kanthalia Union (কাঁঠালিয়া ইউনিয়ন) is one of the six union parishads under Kathalia Upazila of Jhalakati District in the Barishal Division of southern region of Bangladesh.

 Geography

 Kanthalia Union is located at 22°23′39.998″N 90°6′55.001″E. Kanthalia Union is situated at the Kathalia Sadar of Kathalia Upazila.
 It shares borders with Panchanoanda Canal to the north, Hetalbuniya-Amua Road located in the south, to the east Bishkhali River, to the west Majhibari Canal.

-Kanthalia Union has an area of 8324 acres.
+Kanthalia Union has an area of 4324 acres.